David Ward

 Clinical Experience.

-To support you in making an informed decision, I offer a free and confidential 30-minute face-to-face consultation.
-This will give you the chance to share a bit about yourself and ask any questions you may have to get a sense of whether my therapeutic approach feels like the right fit for your needs.
-If you’d like to arrange a free consultation, you can contact me via the form below, or feel free to phone or email directly.
+To support you in making an informed decision, I offer a free 30-minute in person or online consultation.
+This will give you the chance to share a little bit about yourself within a strict confidential meeting and ask any questions you may have to get a sense of whether my therapeutic approach feels like the right fit for your needs.

 Contact/Fees.